 In sbb-form-field

-If the sbb-time-input is used within a sbb-form-field:
+The sbb-time-input can be used within an sbb-form-field:

 <sbb-form-field width="collapse" size="s">